+Dear Parents and Student(s):

+PRINT Student's FULL NAME: Grade

-Grade L STUDENT/PARENT HANDBOOK, found by //thsrocks.us/forms-and-resources/, sign the stateer by Wednesday, September 9, 2020.
-This form /daughter to attend classes at Trinity High School.
-I/we have read the entire contents of the Parent/Student Handbook , including the Catholic School Parent Memorandum of Understanding and the sschool's Photo/Video Permission and Release (see reverse side) a well as the Service Hours Contract (Appendix B).
-I agree to abide by the rules, regulations, and policies o Trinity High School.
+Please review carefully the TRINITY HIGH SCHOOL STUDENT/PARENT HANDBOOK, found by clicking the "Student/Parent Handbook" link at https://thsrocks.us/forms-and-resources/, sign the statement below, and return this form to the mentor teacher by Wednesday, September 9, 2020.
+This form must be completed and on file in order to allow your son/daughter to attend classes at Trinity High School.

+I/we have read the entire contents of the Parent/Student Handbook, including the Catholic School Parents Memorandum of Understanding and the sschool's Photo/Video Permission and Release (see reverse side) as well as the Service Hours Contract (Appendix B).
+I agree to abide by the rules, regulations, and policies of Trinity High School.
 Further, it is my understanding that I/my child(ren) places at risk my/their attendance at Trinity High School if I/they does not abide by the letter and spirit of these guidelines and policies.

+I/we have internet access available at home I/we DO NOT have internet access available at hom

+Parent/Guardian Signature: Date: Student Signature: Date:

-OO NOT have internet access available at home Date: Date: Parental Safe Homes Pledge Regarding Alcohol and Drugs Note: Parents are under no obligation to sign this section.
-However, we encourage parents to pledge the following: I will not knowingly allow parties or gatherings in my home when I am not there.
-All parties at my home involving underage youth will be chaperoned by a responsible adult or myself.
+Parental Safe Homes Pledge Regarding Alcohol and Drugs

+Note: Parents are under no obligation to sign this section.
+However, we encourage parents to pledge the following:

+- 1. I will not knowingly allow parties or gatherings in my home when I am not there.
+All parties at my home involving underage youth will be chaperoned by a responsible adult or myself. - 2.
 I will not serve nor will I knowingly allow youth under the legal drinking age to consume alcohol or illegal drugs in my home or on my property.
-All parties will be free of alcohol and other illegal drugs.
+All parties will be free of alcohol and other illegal drugs. - 3.
 I will develop and communicate a clear position about alcohol and other drugs to my child(ren) so that there is a thorough understanding of expectations, accountability, and responsibility.

-I have discussed the 'safe homes pledge' with my child(ren), who understand(s) its implications. traditional or religious practices.
-The "safe homes strued as a legal document.
-Date: Date:
+I have discussed the 'safe homes pledge' with my child(ren), who understand(s) its implications.

+This pledge is not meant to infringe upon a family's traditional or religious practices.
+The "safe homes pledge" is an expression of intent and should not be construed as a legal document.

+Parents'/Guardians' Signatures: Date: Date: